“Our husbands did not go to war so that we can sit around and cry”

 According to the World Health Organisation (WHO), the majority of Ukraine’s population could be suffering from war-related distress.

 “It could have different symptoms.”
 Some people feel sadness, others anxiety, some sleep problems, and some fatigue.
 Some people are becoming more angry.
-Jarno Habicht told the that some people suffer from unexplained somatic disorders, such as pain or feeling unwell.
+Jarno Habicht told the BBC that some people suffer from unexplained somatic disorders, such as pain or feeling unwell.

 Crisis response